An Open Letter to Christians Regarding Marital Conflict and Divorce

 I’m writing to ask you to join me in creating a movement among those who profess faith in Jesus Christ to approach marital and family dissolution and conflicts in an entirely new, biblical manner in the 21st century.

-I believe that this movement has the potential to show the world what God is Christ is truly like.
+I believe that this movement has the potential to show the world what God in Christ is truly like, to represent God faithfully and truthfully to a fallen and broken world.

 - It is a practical way for believers to practice the imitation of God as “dearly loved children” (Ephesians 5:1) through kind, tenderhearted, forgiving love (Ephesians 4:32 – 5:2).